 One fun aspect of the German language is its distinct characteristic of combining multiple words into one.
 Where in English you might use two or even three words to describe something, in contrast in German, you might combine those words into one compound word.
 As one example, the word for orange juice in German is “Orangensaft".
 Orangen + Saft = Orangensaft.
 Of note: these compounded German words have a gender.
 The gender of the word which comes last (der, die, das) is the gender of the new compound word.
 For example, “die Orange” is a feminine word, but “der Saft” is a masculine word, so the resulting combined word “der Orangensaft” is masculine.

 It’s fair to say that German does have some challenging vocabulary to learn.
-Mark Twain is said to have taken issue with the “clumsy” practice in the German language of creating complicated compound, multi-syllable words.
+Mark Twain is said to have taken issue with the “clumsy” practise in the German language of creating complicated compound, multi-syllable words.
 Take the lengthy word Freundschaftsbezeugung, for example.
 The word means “demonstrations of friendship.”
 Yes, it’s extremely long, but you might be able to break it into recognizable and understandable parts.
 For example, you can see that the word starts with “Freund".
 The word “Freund” is a cognate of the English word “friend” and has the same meaning.

 Refining your German pronunciation depends on getting immediate and accurate feedback on your pronunciation attempts.
 Immediate feedback will help you to make needed corrections.
-From there, you can practice until you are able to readily reproduce the sounds that comprise the German language.
+From there, you can practise until you are able to readily reproduce the sounds that comprise the German language.
 Fortunately, Rosetta Stone embeds our proven and patented TruAccent™ speech-recognition engine into every language lesson.
 The powerful speech engine provides immediate feedback, so you can match your pronunciation to that of fluent speakers.
 TruAccent was developed by carefully scanning and closely analyzing the speech of native and non-native German speakers.
 That’s why it can be extremely helpful to you in learning to understand and speak German.

 After you have acquired the basics of speaking the language, you will be ready to move onto learning to understand and say the longer phrases that so often come into play in everyday conversation.
 Rosetta Stone’s 10-minute language lessons are designed to lead you along the path of learning to understand and speak German with confidence.
 Rosetta Stone lessons will help you acquire vocabulary and proper pronunciation for everyday, real-world situations.